English Church Architecture.

-Perhaps the most interesting features in the church, therefore, after this brief, rather uninspiring survey, are the Saxon crosses now standing inside the tower, which have apparently been gathered up from various places in the churchyard, showing that the site of the church at least is of ancient foundation.
-The shortest cross is believed to date from the late eighth century while the other two are likely to be some fifty years later.
-Thought originally to have been grave-markers in an early Saxon cemetery, they were probably once painted in (for the context) surprisingly vibrant colours.
+This leaves the most interesting features in the church to describe, which are the Saxon crosses now standing inside the tower, after having been gathered up from various places in the churchyard, showing the site at least is of great antiquity.
+The shortest cross is believed to date from the late eighth century while the other two are probably the products of the early to mid-ninth.
+Thought formerly to have been grave-markers in an early Saxon cemetery, it appears they were once painted in a variety of vibrant colours.